Date: 30 September of 2022

 In a metaverse or virtual space in which a sporting activity is monitored through sensors, and a professional controls whether it is being carried out correctly, how will this processing of personal data work?

 At all times, a cybersecure environment will be entered, in which:

 - You will have the ability to control your data, which will be used only for business purposes.

 - If there is any other purpose, a clear management framework will have to be established.

 This environment goes beyond mere privacy policies, and must include three essential conditions: cybersecurity, portability and interoperability, and traceability.
 As digital environments become more complex, traceability is essential to control uses and avoid risks.

-However, there is an element that has not yet been able to discipline: the tension of anonymity in digital environments.
-In fact, the Digital Rights Charter speaks of the right to “pseudonymity”.
+However, there is an element that has not yet been able to be disciplined: the tension of anonymity in digital environments.
+In fact, the Digital Bill of Rights speaks of the right to “pseudonymity”.
 This is because it is not yet possible to ensure that non-traceable anonymity is not a risk generator in a digital environment.

 How are we going to apply legislation based on territoriality in relation to the concept of anonymity and the difficulty of linking an avatar with a legal person?

 First of all, it should be made clear that there is no homogeneous international framework on this matter.
 A reasonable criterion could be that of the place of production of the damage, although in the caso of the metaverse this place is questionable.
 For example, is it where the server is?
 Is it where the physical person is located?